zurra/LXR-Flux/README.md

 > 💡 This is an Unreal limitation, *not* a performance issue with LXRFlux.

-If you want real-time indirect lighting responsiveness in gameplay, consider experimenting with *Direct Lighting Only Mode* or using [**LXR**](https://docs.clusterfact.games/docs/LXR).
+If you want real-time lighting responsiveness in gameplay, consider experimenting with *Direct Lighting Only Mode* or using [**LXR**](https://docs.clusterfact.games/docs/LXR).

 ---